When does Invide application get rejected or accepted?

 - Forgot to submit: You left the application in draft mode thinking you'll come back and later you forgot to submit.
 You won't get any notification as moderators don't have access to applications in draft mode and there are no reminder emails for applications in a draft.

 - Indecisiveness: Moderators are not able to make any decision if they don't have insightful information about your skills and proof of work.
 To maintain our responsiveness, we follow a rule:

-If this is not the case and still you got rejected, you can be assured that we have gone through your application thouroughly.
-Rejection at Invide is not the end, it's as much valuable as acceptance.
-Here's some insider information that can increase chances of your selection
+If this is not the case and still you got rejected, you can be assured that we have gone through your application thoroughly.
+Rejection at Invide is not the end, it's as much value as acceptance.
+Here's some insider information that can increase the chances of your selection

 Inviders are vetted members of our exclusive elite community of developers.